JHU-MedImage-Reg/LUMIR_L2R/README.md

 ## Citations:
 The OpenBHB dataset was initially curated for an independent study.
-Our team has preprocessed this dataset for use in a prior image registration study.
+Our team has preprocessed this dataset for use in this challenge.
 The dataset is available under a CC license.
-Should you use this dataset in your research, we kindly request that you cite the following papers:
+Should you use this dataset in your research, we kindly request that you cite the following paper:

 ***OpenBHB:***